rediacc/docs/docs/cli/rest-api-guide.md

    ```

 2. **Receive Initial Token**
-   The response includes `nextRequestCredential` which must be used for the next API call.
+   The response includes `nextRequestToken` which must be used for the next API call.

 #### Token Rotation

-**Important**: Every API response includes a new `nextRequestCredential`.
+**Important**: Every API response includes a new `nextRequestToken`.
 You must use this new token for your next request.
 This provides:
 - Protection against token replay attacks
 - Automatic session management
 - Enhanced security through constant credential refresh